DiegoMero/react-group-capstone/README.md

 - Open your console.
 - Type the following "git clone git@github.com:DiegoMero/react-group-capstone.git".
 - Press ENTER to create your local clone.
+- run `npm install` to get all the dependencies
 - Start the SPA by typing `npm start`

 ## Authors